Guangyuan Sichuan, China Travel Guide

 Guangyuan's natural landscapes create opportunities for relaxation and exploration.

 Lizhou Park: A pleasant urban park in Guangyuan city center.
-Phoenix Mountain Park: Features hiking trails and viewpoints overlooking the city, offering opportunities for nature walks.
+Phoenix Mountain Park: Features hiking trails and viewpoints looking out over the city, offering opportunities for nature walks.

 Jianmen Pass: Offers dramatic mountain scenery, cliffside plank roads, and panoramic views.
 Mingyue Gorge: Known for its ancient Shu Roads, tunnels, and historical transport routes alongside the Jialing River.

-The dramatic karst topography and mountain formations at Jianmen Pass and Mingyue Gorge are prominent geological features, shaping the region's landscape.
+The dramatic karst topography and mountain formations at Jianmen Pass and Mingyue Gorge are noticeable geological features, shaping the region's landscape.

 The Jialing River flows through Guangyuan, presenting riverside scenery.
 No major beaches exist.

-Guangyuan is not a main destination for wildlife viewing.
+Guangyuan is not a key destination for wildlife viewing.

 Limited formal boating activities.